DataLinkX/DataLinkX.github.io/pages/people.md

 permalink: /people
 ---

+Here are (current and past) members in DataLinkX group.

+We acknowledege the contributions from each member to DataLinkX.

 ### Graduates
 - He Li (Master in Data Science, 2020 - Present)
 - Jingcheng He (PhD in Statistics, 2021 - Present)